Apple Bread With Praline Topping is moist and delicious! It’s one of my favorite ways to welcome fall.

 - 1/2 cup firmly packed brown sugar

-- Preheat oven to 350.
-Bake 1/2 cup pecans in a single layer in a shallow pan for 6-8 minutes, or until toasted and fragrant, stirring after 4 minutes.
+- Preheat oven to 350º F. Toast 1/2 cup pecans in a single layer in a shallow pan for 6-8 minutes, or until toasted and fragrant, stirring after 4 minutes.

-- Beat sour cream and next 3 ingredients at low speed with an electric mixer 2 minutes or until blended.
+- Beat sour cream, sugar, eggs, and vanilla on low speed with an electric mixer for 2 minutes or until blended.

-- Bake at 350 for one hour or until a wooden pick inserted into center comes out clean, shielding with aluminum foil after 50 minutes to prevent excessive browning.
-Cool in pan on wire rack for 10 minutes.
+- Bake at 350º F. for one hour or until a wooden pick inserted into the center comes out clean.
+If needed, shield with aluminum foil after 50 minutes to prevent excessive browning.
+Cool in pan on a wire rack for 10 minutes.
 Remove from pan to wire rack.

-- Bring butter and brown sugar to a boil in a 1 quart heavy saucepan over medium heat, stirring the entire time.
-Remove from heat and spoon over top of bread.
+- To make the praline topping, bring the butter and brown sugar to a boil in a 1-quart heavy saucepan over medium heat, stirring the entire time.
+Remove from heat and spoon over the top of the bread.
 Let cool completely.

-This may be my new favorite apple recipe.
+This may be my favorite apple recipe.
 What’s yours?